Robot Learning with Crash Constraints: Results

 \subsubsection{Results}

-In \cref{fig:regrets_all} (bottom), we see that \eicc~consistently achieves lower average regret than the aforementioned heuristics, which confirms that (i) treating failures apart by modeling them using a constraint is more beneficial than heuristically penalizing failures and (ii) not knowing the constraint threshold a priori does not affect the learning performance of \eicc.
-In \cref{fig:regrets_all} (top), the constraint threshold $\hat{c}$ is estimated consistently near the true threshold ($c=0$).
+In \cref{fig:regrets_all} (bottom), we see that \eicc~consistently achieves lower average regret than the aforementioned heuristics, which confirms that (i) treating failures apart by modeling them using a constraint is more beneficial than heuristically penalizing failures and (ii) not knowing the constraint threshold a priori does not affect significantly the learning performance of \eicc.
+Moreover, \eicc~outperforms the other methods in the 6D case.
+Unsurprisingly, in the other cases, EIC exhibits lower regret than \eicc, as EIC is informed about the true constraint threshold ($c=0$), while \eicc~learns it.
+While \pibu~exhibits similar regret in the 10D case, it performs worse in 6D and 2D.
+The reason is that \pibu~explores locally around the initial point in order to expand the safe area, hence, missing alternative safe areas of lower regret.
+Similarly, \safeopt~never leaves the initial safe region.
+Because \safeopt~scales poorly with dimensionality, we could not compute results for 6D and 10D.

+\cref{tab:safe_evals} shows that \eicc~finishes the exploration with a higher number of safe evaluations on average than the BO heuristics, as it leverages the information of \gpcr~to reason about unpromising areas.
+Also, \eicc~finds the best trade-off between failure avoidance and performance while not being informed about the constraint threshold.
+The baseline, EIC, reaches a higher number of safe evaluations in 10D, and a similar number in 2D, while showing the lowest regret in 2D.
+However, EIC plays with two advantages with respect to \eicc: (i) it is informed about the true constraint threshold and (ii) upon failure, it receives the true constraint observation.

+In \cref{fig:regrets_all} (top), the constraint threshold $\hat{c}$ is estimated consistently near the true threshold ($c=0$), i.e., a $\sim$\SI{5}{\percent} of the total range ($[-1,+1]$).
 On average, the $\hat{c}$ values are reported slightly above zero because the Gamma hyperprior $p(c)$ places the mean of the distribution slightly above $y_\text{max}$ (cf. \cref{ssec:thres}).